Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Re-evaluating LoRA Variants: The Impact of Batch Size

 \section{Re-evaluating LoRA Variants: The Impact of Batch Size}

-In this section, we evaluate the performance of LoRA alongside two prominent variants, PiSSA \cite{Meng2024pissa} and MiLoRA \cite{Wang2025milora}.
-PiSSA utilizes the principal singular vectors of pretrained weight matrices to align adapters with dominant directions.
-Conversely, MiLoRA adopts an orthogonal initialization strategy using minor singular vectors, aiming to preserve the knowledge of the base model.
-Both studies report state-of-the-art results on the same benchmarks, while their original evaluations were conducted under disparate configurations, leading to contradictory conclusions.
-To ensure a rigorous comparison, we re-evaluate these methods within a unified experimental framework, as illustrated in Figure \ref{fig:method}.
+In this section, we evaluate vanilla LoRA alongside two prominent variants: PiSSA \cite{Meng2024pissa}, which initializes adapters using principal singular vectors, and MiLoRA \cite{Wang2025milora}, which uses minor singular vectors.
+These opposing studies claim state-of-the-art performance on identical benchmarks, while resulting in contradictory conclusions derived from disparate experimental configurations.
+To ensure a rigorous comparison, we re-evaluate these methods within a unified framework, as illustrated in Figure \ref{fig:method}.